-Andy Roddick and Brooklyn Decker are selling their Austin dream home.
+Andy Roddick and Brooklyn Decker live in Austin with their two kids.

 Andy Roddick and Brooklyn Decker have put their Austin estate on the market.
 (All photos courtesy of Kuper Sothebys International Realty)